At some point recurring customer credit card payments will fail, for example, a customer’s card may have expired.

 There are 2 scenarios here:

-- If customer updates the credit card after the last charge attempt, the subscription can be marked as unpaid or cancelled, depending on your retry settings.
+- If the customer updates the credit card after the last charge attempt, the subscription can be marked as unpaid or cancelled, depending on your retry settings.
 If the customer adds their payment information say 10 days after the final payment attempt (when their subscription is marked as unpaid in Stripe) then the only solution is to cancel the customer’s subscription and then create a new one.

 Configure in Stripe to email customers to keep their payment information up to date and prevent failed payments.